wuhuaqiang/HyperledgerFabric-Java-Client/README.md

 A detailed documentation on how to create a connection profile for your network is available [here.]( https://hyperledger.github.io/composer/latest/reference/connectionprofile)

 <b>4.
-Buildpath dependencies:</b> I am learning Maven, so expect a pom.xml in future :).
-For now, download <b>fabric-sdk-java-1.1.0-jar-with-dependencies.jar</b> from [maven repo](http://central.maven.org/maven2/org/hyperledger/fabric-sdk-java/fabric-sdk-java/1.1.0/) and add it to your build path.
+Buildpath dependencies:</b> If face any issue with Maven setup, download <b>fabric-sdk-java-1.1.0-jar-with-dependencies.jar</b> from [maven repo](http://central.maven.org/maven2/org/hyperledger/fabric-sdk-java/fabric-sdk-java/1.1.0/) and add it to your build path.

 ### Setting up client: